void-linux/void-docs/src/installation/guides/chroot-install.md

 UEFI mode you should write a MBR to your disk.

 This guide will assume a UEFI-based system, and will follow suit in creating a GPT to hold our partitions.
-For more information, see the [Arch Linux wiki](https://wiki.archlinux.org/index.php/Partitioning).
+For more information, consult the [Arch Linux wiki](https://wiki.archlinux.org/index.php/Partitioning).

 You will also have to decide on partition sizes and mountpoints for your